GreptimeTeam/docs/docs/nightly/en/contributor-guide/getting-started.md

 - Protobuf ([guide][2])
   - Compile the proto file
   - Note that the version needs to be >= 3.15.
 You can check it with `protoc --version`
+- Machine: Recommended memory is 16GB or more, or use the [mold](https://github.com/rui314/mold) tool to reduce memory usage during linking.

 [1]: <https://www.rust-lang.org/tools/install/>
 [2]: <https://grpc.io/docs/protoc-installation/>